 4. Take Melatonin.

 It is amazing to me how many people will take a highly addictive prescription sleeping pill from their doctor, but are afraid to try melatonin.
 Wake up, people! (poor choice of words, but you know what I'm saying.)
 Melatonin is a hormone in your body that regulates your sleep.
 You make less of it as you age, thus the reason many old people have insomnia.
 Melatonin is also found in some foods.
-You can buy it at any drugstore.
+You can buy it at any drugstore or on Amazon.

 It takes some patience to find the right dosage of melatonin to be effective for you.
 But it is worth it.
 Start with 3mgs.
 Take it for a few days, 1 hour-30 minutes before bed.
 If you don''t notice any difference, go up to 5mgs.
 If you have restless sleep with vivid dreams, and/or wake up groggy, cut back until you find the right dosage for you.